Centers for Taking COMPASS

 Make sure you carry an approved picture identification and the receipt of the exam fees on the test day.
 Most colleges provide calculators, pencils and test paper.
 It is advisable to carry a calculator that you are familiar with, to avoid wasting time to understand the functions of another one.
 A cheat sheet to make a quick revision of important math formulae could be handy.
 Of course a small pack of chocolates or an energy drink can juice you up on the test day, before entering the exam centre.

-In conclusion, the question "Where can I take the COMPASS test?" is a query common to all prospective candidates taking the exam.
-A centre well selected goes a small way in ensuring your comfort level, and can help in scoring well in the COMPASS.
+In conclusion, the question of test center selection is a query common to all prospective candidates taking the exam.
+A well selected center goes a small way in ensuring your comfort level, and can help in scoring well in the COMPASS.
 This in turn can help you save fees on courses that you can study yourself.
-While selecting a COMPASS test centre, make sure you are aware of the time slots available in the college you choose, and whether or not it is close to your location.
+While selecting a test centre, make sure you are aware of the time slots available in the college you choose, and whether or not it is close to your location.
 Account for the time you might take to revise your basic knowledge and skill on reading, writing and algebra.
 This will avoid rushing to the exams without brushing up on basics.
-The tips stated above were hopefully helpful in answering your question on “Where can I take the COMPASS test” and help in laying to rest your anxiety.
+The tips stated above were hopefully helpful in answering your question on choosing a suitable center for taking the test and help in laying to rest your anxiety.
 Good luck.

 Terms and Conditions